Skip to main content

 Alerts/syncs at project levelAlerts/syncs scoped to each Application

-No custom roles.
-No attribute-based conditions.
-Add someone to an Application, pick a role, done.
+• Simpler access control — No more custom roles or attribute conditions.
+Add members to an Application, pick a role, done.

 Migration Steps